Y-digital-Asia/Y-digital-Asia-website/content/company/careers.en.md

   send_cv: |-
     ## Sounds like you?

-    Call Ian FitzPatrick for more information (06-50 23 10 19) or send an email with a link to your LinkedIn profile to [ian@y.digital](mailto:ian@y.digital)
+    Call Nhat Dang for more information (0904-338 147) or send an email with a link to your LinkedIn profile to [nhat@y.digital](mailto:ian@y.digital)
 - title: Lead Conversation Designer
   role: |-
     ## About Us: